It Sucks to Be the Chosen One

 Film - Animation

-- The Prince Of Egypt: Moses really wished that God choose someone else to "free his people", as he watches his home Egypt crumble by the 10 plagues, and he has stand against his adopted brother.
+- The Prince of Egypt: Moses really wished that God choose someone else to "free his people", as he watches his home Egypt crumble by the 10 plagues, and he has stand against his adopted brother.

 Film - Live Action

 - Anakin Skywalker Star Wars is the chosen one destined to bring balance to the force.
-Unfortunately, he gets corrupted to the dark side, spends half of the movie as Palpatine's Dragon, and in the end only saves thing by killing himself with Palpatine.
+Unfortunately, he gets corrupted to the dark side, spends half of the series as Palpatine's Dragon, and in the end only saves thing by killing himself with Palpatine.